On the continuum limit of epidemiological models on graphs: convergence and approximation results: Introduction

 Note however that in the present work we actually never use the no-loops condition $A^n_{jj}=0$.
 System~\eqref{SIR_G} is augmented with the initial conditions

 and in view of modelling considerations they are such that

 which as we will show (see Lemma~\ref{l:zerouno} in \S\ref{sec:limit}) implies that the solution satisfies

-In a nutshell the present paper aims at discussing the $n\to + \infty$ limit of system~\eqref{SIR_G}: to do so, we rely on the celebrated theory of so called \emph{graphons}, which has recently flourished with a series of fundamental works like~\cite{BCCG21,BCCZ18,BCCZ19,BCL10,BCLSV06,BCLSV08,BCLSV12,BS02,Lov12,LS07}.
-We refer to \S\ref{sec:graphons} for some rigorous definitions and a brief overview, mainly based on~\cite{BCCZ19}, of the main results concerning graphons related to the present paper.
-Here we just mention that the basic idea of the theory of graphons is to identify a given graph $\G_n$ with $n$ vertices and adjacency matrix $(A_{jk})_{j, k=1, \dots, n}$ with a function $W_{\G_n}: [0, 1]^{2} \to \rr$ (the so called {\em step-graphon}) defined on the unit square.
+In a nutshell, the present paper aims at discussing the $n\to + \infty$ limit of system~\eqref{SIR_G}.
+To do so, we rely on the celebrated theory of so called \emph{graphons}, which has recently flourished with a series of fundamental works like~\cite{BCCG21,BCCZ18,BCCZ19,BCL10,BCLSV06,BCLSV08,BCLSV12,BS02,Lov12,LS07}.
+In general, a function $W \in L^1 ([0, 1]^2;\mathbb{R})$ is called a \emph{graphon} if $W(x, y) = W(y, x)$ (see Definition~\ref{d:graphon} in Appendix \ref{sec:graphons}).
+We refer to Appendix \ref{sec:graphons} for some rigorous definitions and a brief overview, mainly based on~\cite{BCCZ19}, of the main results concerning graphons related to the present paper.
+Here we just mention that the basic idea of the theory of graphons is to identify a given graph $\G_n$ with $n$ vertices and adjacency matrix $(A_{jk})_{j, k=1, \dots, n}$ with a piecewise constant function $W_{\G_n}: [0, 1]^{2} \to \rr$ (the so called {\em step-graphon}) defined on the unit square.
 By considering a uniform partition of $]0,1[$ into $n$ intervals

 and setting